Enduring Material, Online Format

 Continuing Medical Education (CME) Credit:

 * The CME credit for the 2014 Basics in Hair Restoration Surgery Lecture Series expired on December 12, 2017.
-The course will be renewed in early 2019.

 *Sponsored by the International Society of Hair Restoration Surgery.
 The International Society of Hair Restoration Surgery is accredited by the ACCME to provide continuing medial education for physicians.